Gait Features in Children With Hemiparetic Cerebral Palsy Based on Pedobarography Findings

 Abstract

-BACKGROUND: he hemiparetic form of cerebral palsy is characterized by pronounced asymmetry of movements and impaired supporting function of the affected lower limb.
-Despite the existing methods for assessing gait disorders, the exact quantitative parameters reflecting the specifics of hemiparetic gait in children remain insufficiently studied.
-Pedobarographic examination is a modern instrumental method that makes it possible to analyze in detail the features of the distribution of pressure on the plantar surface of the foot, determine the temporal and spatial parameters of walking, as well as identify load asymmetry, primary and secondary walking disorders.
+BACKGROUND: Hemiparetic cerebral palsy (CP) is characterized by pronounced movement asymmetry and impaired weight-bearing function of the affected lower limb.
+Despite the availability of gait assessment methods, accurate quantitative parameters that capture the unique characteristics of hemiparetic gait in children have not been thoroughly investigated.
+Pedobarography is a modern instrumental method for analyzing pressure distribution on the plantar surface of the foot, assessing temporal and spatial gait parameters, and detecting load asymmetry, as well as primary and secondary gait impairments.

-RESULTS: The most significant markers of pedobarography in children with hemiparetic cerebral palsy have been identified.
+RESULTS: The most significant pedobarographic markers in children with hemiparetic CP were identified.

 Full Text